nabaraj77/MIT653_T2-25_Group-2/Survey_Design.md

 #### **Open-Ended Question**

-8. In your opinion, what is the single biggest improvement AI has brought to your hospital's security, OR the biggest gap it still needs to address?
+8. In your opinion, what is the single biggest improvement AI has brought to your hospital's security, OR the biggest gap it still needs to addressed?

 ***